phlgr/minecraft-server/README.md

 # Minecraft Server (Docker Compose)

-A simple Docker Compose setup for running a Purpur Minecraft server for a small private SMP (~10 players).
+A simple Docker Compose setup for running a Paper Minecraft server for a small private SMP (~10 players).

 ## Prerequisites